-Services that are covered for you What you must pay when you get these services Urgently needed services 20% coinsurance for each Medicare-covered service.
-Urgently needed services are provided to treat a non-emergency, Up to a maximum of \$60 per unforeseen medical illness, injury, or condition that requires visit. immediate medical care but, given your circumstances, it is not You pay these amounts until you possible, or it is unreasonable, to obtain services from network reach the out-of-pocket providers.
+Services that are covered for you What you must pay when you get these services 20% coinsurance for each Urgently needed services Medicare-covered service.
+Urgently needed services are provided to treat a non-emergency, Up to a maximum of \$60 per unforeseen medical illness, injury, or condition that requires visit. immediate medical care but given your circumstances, it is not You pay these amounts until you possible, or it is unreasonable, to obtain services from network reach the out-of-pocket providers.
 Examples of urgently needed services that the plan must maximum.
 Coinsurance is waived if you are cover out of network are i) you need immediate care during the admitted to a hospital within 3 weekend, or ii) you are temporarily outside the service area of the days. plan.
 Services must be immediately needed and medically necessary.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider then your plan will cover the urgently needed services from a provider out-of-network.
+If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
 Coverage is limited to the United States and its territories.
 Vision care Covered services include: Outpatient physician services for the diagnosis and treatment Deductible applies.
 20% coinsurance for each of diseases and injuries of the eye, including treatment for Medicare-covered service. age-related macular degeneration.
 Original Medicare doesn't You pay these amounts until you cover routine eye exams (eye refractions) for reach the out-of-pocket eyeglasses/contacts maximum.
 For people who are at high risk of glaucoma, we will cover Deductible applies. \$0 copayment for each one glaucoma screening each year.
-People at high risk of Medicare-covered service. glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is Deductible applies.
+People at high risk of Medicare-covered service. glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is Deductible applies.
 20% coinsurance for each covered once per year Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum.

 Services that are covered for you What you must pay when you get these services One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) \$0 copayment for each Medicare-covered service.
 Supplemental benefits One routine vision exam every year.
 Hardware (glasses and contacts) included.
-No copayment or coinsurance for Supplemental benefits: One routine eye exam every year.
-Eyeglasses, contact lenses or other vision hardware.
-There is a \$500 limit every year on hardware.
+No copayment or coinsurance for Supplemental benefits: • One routine eye exam every year. • Eyeglasses, contact lenses or other vision hardware. • There is a \$225 limit every year on hardware.
 "Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
 There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
 Medicare-covered EKG following Welcome Visit Preventive Services \$0 copayment for each Medicare-covered service.
-Meal benefit Limit of 2 meals per day for 14 days for 4 times per calendar year following hospital or SNF stay. \$0 copayment